CharlesMariga/Personal-website-v1/content/projects/BankistApp.md

 showInProjects: true
 ---

-Bankist (Minimalist Banking) is an online banking interface that assists users to track transactions involving their account, such as transfering money, receiving money, requesting loans and closing and account.
+Bankist (Minimalist Banking) is an online banking interface that assists users to track transactions involving their account, such as transfering money, receiving money, requesting loans and closing an account.